stared/jekyll-blog-pre-2022/_posts/2015-12-14-sci-to-data-sci.markdown

 Very often I am being asked by academics how to make the transition from physics or mathematics to data science or programming.
 I do my best to give as detailed, personal and practical answers as possible.
 When I get such emails, it's flattering when it comes from undergraduate students, I feel sympathetic when it's from PhD students, and it is sad - when from people, who have invested in academia a number of years after their PhDs.
 Especially ones that love academia with its quirks, but have family to support and cannot bear the lack of security and constant move.

 I have never regretted my transition.
-Instead of asking myself *[why I am doing this](http://www.phdcomics.com/comics/archive.php?comicid=3)* I am happy.
+Instead of asking myself *"[why I am doing this](http://www.phdcomics.com/comics/archive.php?comicid=3)"* I am happy.

 ## Caveat